 Country Facts: Germany has a population of 82,490,000 people, making it the second most populous country in Europe behind Russia.
 The official language is German and the country's capital is the city of Berlin.

-Driving: While public transit is reliable in Germany, all of our au pairs have a driver’s license.
+Driving: While public transit is reliable in Germany, all of our au pairs have a driver's license.
 In Germany, it is both difficult and expensive to get a license, so au pairs have committed a lot to gaining their driving privileges.
-Germans tend to trasition well to driving in the U.S. due to its similar infrastructure and the importance of obeying traffic rules in their culture.
+Germans tend to transition well to driving in the U.S. due to its similar infrastructure and the importance of obeying traffic rules in their culture.
 Au pairs from Germany are likely to be used to much smaller vehicles and may find American cars, trucks, and SUVs to be intimidating when they first start to drive in the US.

 English: Germany au pairs tend to have strong English skills as students begin to learn English in 4th grade and continue through secondary school, if not beyond.